 *advocating for professionalism, ethics and boundaries in our work

 * TBI / ABI

 *Offering good quality and informed CPD and guest speaking

 Well, I've always worked with people in one form on another.

-My first job in 1993 was in an old cottage hospital working as a care assistant on the long stay care of the elderly wards (as they were known then).
+My first job in 1993 was in an old cottage hospital working as a health care assistant on the long stay care of the elderly wards (as they were known then), often with those impacted by strokes or long term health conditions.
+This was my first experience of working with Brain Injury.
 These kind of wards don't even exist any more.
 I really loved this job as I had so much one to one time with my patients to attend to their care and needs.

 This progressed to working in a brand new build hospital working in the diagnostic radiology department, which was very high tech for its time.
 This is much more commonly referred to as the x ray department!
 My role was to look after patients emotional and physical well being when in the department for any kind of scan, x ray, or investigation.
 Again I really enjoyed the personal connection I was able to have with patients at what was usually a painful or frightening time for them and their relatives.

 Becoming a parent in my 20's put my working life on hold.
 When I returned, the world of nursing and caring had changed so much, and time for dedicated one to one care was disappearing quickly, sadly.
 This made me re-think.

 I then created and followed a successful career in charity retail management and leadership.
 I worked for several well known national charities as well as a local hospice.